dantorres/blink/readme.md

 Each operation contains the following:

 - The names of the drives you want to copy things into
-- A number of backup operations in source: destiny format.
+- A number of backup operations in source: destination format.
 - Optional parameters, like the files to exclude.

 ## Example